 These are for WSU LSAMP program participants at Pullman who are pursuing a science, technology, engineering, or mathematics (STEM) major.
 The program serves students who are Native-Alaskan/Native American, African American/Black, Pacific Islander, Hispanic/Latino, and/or two or more races when mixed with any of these previously stated races.
 Applicants must have an overall 3.0 or higher GPA.
 Working with a faculty mentor conducting research in a STEM field, they must commit to a full academic year of working on a research project.
 Recipients are WSU LSAMP Fellows.
 Awards are available for the academic year as well as for mentored summer research.

 To learn more, please consult the WSU LSAMP website, which provides detailed information about these WSU LSAMP Research awards.

 DeVlieg Foundation Awards

-This award was established by the DeVlieg foundation, a private foundation and tax-exempt charity, to support sophomore or junior students in the Voiland College of Engineering and Architecture who are pursuing research in the area of renewable energy.
+This award was established by the DeVlieg foundation, a private foundation and tax-exempt charity, to support undergraduate students in the Voiland College of Engineering and Architecture who are pursuing research in the area of renewable energy.
 Students must have a GPA of 3.0.
 Recipients are DeVlieg Fellows.